Rally Bulgaria: Rally Bulgaria 2010, 9–11 July

 Day 3 is the most compact day of the whole rally, and we even could say that maybe it will be the most compact of the whole 2010 World Rally Championship.
 If we exclude the final liaison section from the closing Service Park to the HQ, Day 3 would have between 50% and 60% of Special Stages.
 So, with this closing road section, the competitive kilometers will be 48.41% of Day 3's itinerary.

 The final competitive Day of the event is built by two stages, repeated twice – the classics SS11/SS13 Muhovo (29.53 km) and SS12/SS14 Slavovitsa (17.73 km).
 In comparison with 2009, Muhovo was 28.51 km, while Slavovitsa – 18.12 km, which means that this year Muhovo is extended by 1.02 km, but Slavovitsa – shortened by 390m.

-These two stages, as well as "Lyubnitsa" stage from Day 2 (which is largery made by SS Muhovo's route), are the only stages, which don't have such a mountainous character like the rest of the tests.
+These two stages, as well as "Lyubnitsa" stage from Day 2 (which is largely made by SS Muhovo's route), are the only stages, which don't have such a mountainous character like the rest of the tests.
 The highest point of the Day, which is part of SS Muhovo, and also is the finish point of SS Lyubnitsa, is just 861m.
 The majority of the competitive kilometers though are situated between 300 and 700 meters above sea level.

 Interesting fact is that the route of "Slavovitsa" stage is located next to one of the busiest highways in Bulgaria – Trakya Highway, which connects the two biggest cities in the country – the capital Sofia and the second after it Plovdiv.
 Through short tunnels, the stage twists several times from right to the left under the highway.

 Both runnings of the stages, of course, are separated by a Service Park.
 The last break in the Service is scheduled to be after the second loop through the stages, while later the crews will head for the Ceremonial Finish of the rally in front of the HQ Hotel Rila in the heart of Borovets.